aidan-parkinson/corporation-sole/README.md

   Principles of a Society of Peoples: {
     {
       Peoples are free and independent,
-      and their freedom and independence are to be respected by other Peoples },
+      Poeples freedom and independence are to be respected by other Peoples },
     Peoples are to observe treaties and undertakings, Peoples are equal and are parties to the agreementsthat bind them,